mahozad/buyt/style-guide/README.md

 Make icons face forward.
 So, don’t tilt, rotate, or make icons appear dimensional.

 Don’t be overly literal.
 Avoid complex icons.

+Use <g> element (maybe it is similar to <group> element) to group <paths> in the logo.
+Also, if shape shifter doesn't recognize some paths, wrap each path in a <g> element.